-- o Your course averages 20 hours of teaching time per week except during production periods. - Teaching on MetFilm School's full-time courses is usually scheduled between the hours of 9am and 7pm, Monday to Friday.
-Taught sessions will be timetabled within these windows. - Students are expected to engage in independent learning, practical exercises, and tutorials outside these hours, and also have access to School wide activities including guest speakers and opportunities through MetFilm Futures. - Throughout this course students will be given formative feedback from their tutor and through peer review.
+- Your course averages 20 hours of teaching time per week except during production periods. - o Teaching on MetFilm School's Certificate in Filmmaking course is usually scheduled between the hours of 9am and 7pm, Monday to Friday, excluding bank holidays. - MetFilm School's Certificate in Filmmaking is a practical course which is taught largely in person. - We have also found that some experiences (such as tutorials) are better delivered digitally.
+Any online sessions will be noted clearly in students' timetables.
+In addition, where public health considerations or other matters outside our control limit access to the campus, this mixed teaching approach will ensure that students can continue their learning journey. - Throughout this course students will be given formative feedback from their tutor and through peer review.
 However, this course is not formally assessed academically, and no grades are given at the end of the course.